 Psicon Ltd will handle your personal information in ways that respect your rights and promotes your health and wellbeing.
-However, if you have any concerns about privacy and confidentiality, or want to know more about the arrangements that Psicon Ltd has put in place to follow the outlined commitment please contact Psicon Ltd on 01227 379099, or at firstname.lastname@example.org
+However, if you have any concerns about privacy and confidentiality, or want to know more about the arrangements that Psicon Ltd has put in place to follow the outlined commitment please contact our Data Protection Officer (DPO) at firstname.lastname@example.org

 Privacy information in relation to our website

 We may process data about your use of our website and services ("usage data”).
 The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
 The source of the usage data is our analytics tracking system.
 This usage data may be processed for the purposes of analysing the use of the website and services.
 Our legitimate interests, namely monitoring and improving our website and services.

 We may process information contained in any enquiry you submit to us regarding goods and/or services ("enquiry data”).
 The enquiry data may be processed for the purposes of offering a service.
 The enquiry data may be processed for the purposes of communicating with you and record-keeping.
 The legal basis for this processing is our legitimate interests, namely the proper administration of our website and services and communications with users.

 We may process information contained in or relating to any communication that you send to us ("correspondence data”).
 This can also include CV’s and/or job applications submitted through our website.
 The legal basis for this processing is our legitimate interests, namely the proper administration of our recruitment processes.
 Although we will not hold your personal information once a job vacancy recruitment process has been completed, unless we seek your prior consent to do so.